vcheeze/mammon-manager/server/README.md

 The `db/` folder has all the database access logic, i.e. the basic CRUD calls.

 And there you have it, the basic structure of our Node-Express API.

+### MongoDB
+I've downloaded MongoDB using homebrew, so I start my MongoDB server using the command `brew services start mongodb`.
+To access the MongoDB shell, type `mongo`.
+To shut down the service, use `brew services stop mongodb`.
+Restart the service with `brew services restart mongodb`.

+For more options, type `brew info mongodb`.